-Foreign currency exchange rate fluctuations in the EMEA region negatively impacted revenue by 17% for the three-month period ended March 31, 2015 compared to the same prior-year period.
-Revenue was also negatively impacted by a decline in Sales Leaders and Actives of 12% and 9%, respectively, when compared to the first quarter of 2014, which we believe was due in part to a lack of new product initiatives.
+Foreign currency fluctuations in the EMEA region negatively impacted revenue by 17% in both the three- and six-month periods ended June 30, 2015, compared to the same prior-year periods.
+The year-over-year comparisons also reflect approximately \$8 million in sales generated by our limited-time offer of TR90 in EMEA during the second quarter of 2014.
+Revenue was also negatively impacted by a decline in Sales Leaders and Actives of 10% and 7%, respectively, when compared to the second quarter of 2014, which we believe was due in part to a lack of new product initiatives, as our new product initiatives are scheduled for the second half of the year.